TheMTank/cups-rl/README.md

         self.step_num = 0
 ```

-Some tasks allow you return extra state by filling in the get_extra_state() function but again check
+Some tasks allow you return extra state by filling in the get_extra_state() function (e.g. for returning a Natural Language instruction within the state).
+Again, check
 tasks.py for more details.

+##### Examples and Task variants

 We encourage you to explore the scripts on the `examples` folder to guide you on the wrapper
  functionalities and explore how to create more customized versions of ai2thor environments and
  tasks.

-Config files and tasks can be combined together to form Task variants e.g. Natural language pick up task but only allowing
+ And most importantly, config files and tasks can be combined together to form **Task variants** e.g. NaturalLanguagePickUpObjectTask but only allowing
  cups and bowls to be picked up hence: `gym_ai2thor/config_files/NL_pickup_bowls_vs_cups_fp1_config.json`

 Here is the desired result of an example task in which the goal of the agent is to place a cup in the